csbrendan/csbrendan/README.md

-- 📫 How to reach me cs.brendan@gmail.com or bigsur@stanford.edu
+- 📫 How to reach me cs.brendan@gmail.com

 <!---
 csbrendan/csbrendan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.